 You could also spend the whole day on and around the pier if you ride the rides, play in the arcade, visit the aquarium, fish, rent a bike, have your caricature drawn, stay for dinner and dancing or take in a summer concert or movie.

 On summer weekends, the pier gets really busy, so you might spend more time waiting in lines.

 03 of 14

-Most of the rides and games on the Santa Monica Pier are part of Pacific Park, a no-admission-fee amusement park with a dozen rides including the famous Ferris Wheel, midway games and climbing, spinning and jumping activities.
+Most of the rides and games on the Santa Monica Pier are part of Pacific Park, a no-admission-fee amusement park with a dozen rides including the famous Ferris Wheel, midway games, and climbing, spinning, and jumping activities.
 You can pay by the ride, or get an unlimited ride wristband.
-See the full list of Rides and Attractions at Pacific Park

 The Santa Monica Pier Carousel, inside the Carousel Building, is not part of Pacific Park.
 The current historic merry-go-round, built in 1922, is the 3rd carousel at this location.
 It has been on the pier since 1947.

 The Playland Arcade is the oldest continually operating business on the pier.
 It has a combination of modern video games and nostalgic arcade games.

 04 of 14

 Santa Monica Pier Aquarium is a small aquarium at beach level underneath the pier.
 It is the education center of HealtheBay.org.
 The Aquarium is only open to the public a few hours in the afternoons and is closed Mondays.
 It is located directly under the Carousel Building.

 It shouldn't be confused with the Aquarium of the Pacific, located in Long Beach.Continue to 5 of 14 below.